 9) Your marketing newsletter

 Don’t underestimate the power of a simple ask on your marketing newsletter.
-Add a simple question, highlight how much their voice would be appreciated, and make it easy for them to just hit reply and email in a quick response.
+Add a simple question, highlight how much their voice would be appreciated, and make it easy for them to hit reply and email a quick response.

 How to apply it